adamfowleruk/mljs/planning.md

   - IN PROGRESS Widgets: Navigable charts / co-occurence - clicking sets facet value
    - IN PROGRESS co-occurence
     - DONE Requires values() support in searchcontext
-    - BUG POST /v1/tuples also ignoring query string parameters
+    - BUG POST /v1/tuples also ignoring query string parameters - 25306 in 7.0-2
    - DONE High charts column
    - DONE High charts line
    - DONE Pie segment
    - DONE translated to category from x position: BUG passing 2:"8" - 2 is the x position, not the x value - should be 'pet' on the pie on chartsearch page
  - DONE BUG: OpenLayers polygon/circle selection no longer removing markers when executing more restrictive search
  - DONE BUG: Search sort widget showing [Object: object] instead of name in drop down
- - DONE BUG: Widget: Search results.
+ - DONE BUG: Widgets: Search results.
 Plain text parsing error.
+ - DONE: Widgets: Data explorer widget shows "Loading..." when attempting to draw a link to an entity that already exists in the visible graph.
+Should just draw an arrow.
+ - Widgets: Data explorer widget: Need to ensure arrows are drawn behind boxes z-order
+ - Widgets: Data explorer widget: Need to set end points for existing boxes to edge most in line with startpoint to centre of box, but finishing outside the box
+ - DONE BUG: Widgets: Data explorer widget shows extra two boxes when drawing Wendy (Doesn't remove original link boxes when redrawing?)
+ - Widgets: Give the data explorer the same document title heuristics as the search results widget.
+(E.g. XHTML title element value)
+ - Widgets: Add a view document link to the data explorer when rendering a document node (Links to different app URL)
+ - Core: searchcontext - support qtext for combined query when searchbar is contributing information to a structured query (rather than a term query as now)
  - DONE Widgets: Tag cloud - add hover over text to include frequency of result
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - IN PROGRESS Main edit page framework